 - Common Cues to look for in a Dual Diagnosis

-- What are common classifications of Co-occurring Mental Health Disorders?
+- What are common types of Co-occurring Mental Health Disorders?

-- We understand the correlation between Co-occurring Disorders and Substance Abuse
+- Dual Diagnosis treatment centers Ohio understands the correlation between Co-occurring Disorders and Substance Abuse

 - Hotel California by the Sea’s specialized Dual Diagnosis Treatment Centers in Ohio

-- Get Help at our Co-occurring Disorder Treatment Centers Ohio
+- Get Help at our Dual Diagnosis Treatment Centers Ohio

 - Request a Call

 Sometimes the effects of drugs and alcohol on someone’s brain are temporary, causing only minor mental health disturbances.
 In other cases, co-occurring disorders can be the root cause of addiction.
 In order for a substance abuse treatment plan to be successful, mental health conditions must be taken into consideration.

 Treating substance and alcohol addiction alone requires a comprehensive approach by an extensively trained treatment team.
-When other mental health conditions present themselves in those who suffer from substance use disorders, their course of recovery can become even more complex.
-Through the utilization of evidence-proven therapies effective for treating addiction and other co-occurring disorders, patients at our dual diagnosis treatment centers in Ohio will be able to tackle the psychological issues along with their addiction struggles.
+When other mental health conditions present themselves in a substance use disorder, the course of recovery can become even more complex.
+Patients at our dual diagnosis treatment center in Ohio receive the appropriate tools and resources to treat their addiction.
+Through the usage of evidence-based therapies, patients will be able to tackle any psychological issues related to their addiction struggles.